docsforadobe/illustrator-scripting-guide/docs/jsobjref/InkInfo.md

 **Description**

-The ink’s screen angle in degrees.
+The ink's screen angle in degrees.
 Range: -360 to 360.

 **Type**